 - Ad hoc implementation of off-the-shelf features without understanding what need they are solving.

 - Poor personalization insights with little data analysis and framework thinking driving the implementation.

 - Lack of rigorous process to hypothesize, test, and validate personalization ideas.

 - Lack of resources to sustain the many additional marketing messages that must be created to support multiple, personalized target segments.

-That’s why, in collaboration with our partners at Optimizely, we have created a roadmap for creating the most effective personalization strategy:
+That’s why, in collaboration with Optimizely, we have created a roadmap for creating the most effective personalization strategy:

 - Step 1: Defining personalization

 - Step 2: Is a personalization strategy right for you?